Care of Buildings

 Participants: University of Oxford School of Geography and the Environment

 Programme and progress: Project complete.
-Final report to be published in autumn 2017.
+The final report was published in April 2018:

 Read more about this topic: